tumregels/asciiviewer/README.md

     (asciiviewer) $ asciiviewer ./path/to/file

-To generate the single file executable on your computer
+To generate the single file executable on your computer, first install the `dev` dependency group

+    (asciiviewer) $ uv sync --group dev

+then

     (asciiviewer) $ pyinstaller --clean --noconfirm ./asciiviewer.spec